-After Mel Blanc died, numerous other voice artists filled in for his various characters, including Jeff Bergman, Greg Burson, Bob Bergen, Joe Alaskey, Billy West, Noel Blanc, Frank Gorshin, Bill Farmer, and Jeff Bennett.
+After Mel Blanc died, numerous other voice artists filled in for his various characters, including Jeff Bergman, Greg Burson, Bob Bergen, Joe Alaskey, Billy West, Noel Blanc (Mel Blanc's son who does have some of his old man's talent for doing voices, but hasn't really followed in his footsteps), Frank Gorshin, Bill Farmer, and Jeff Bennett.
 And that's not even counting voice actors for Looney Tunes-based video games.

 Superlative Dubbing: The Mexican Spanish dub, to the grade that Warner Bros. normally excludes anything related to the Looney Tunes (even stuff like Loonatics Unleashed) from being dubbed in Venezuela (due to internal politics in WB and also for cost reasons), possibly due to the complains when they tried to dub some shorts in Venezuela and due the way they were voiced in Tiny Toon Adventures.
 In fact, when some of the Looney Tunes' shorts appears as cameos in other Venezuelan-dubbed series like Animaniacs, WB decided to keep the Looney Tunes' voices in English rather than being voiced in Venezuelan Spanish.